Villahermosa: Garridism

 This time began in 1928 with the arrival of Tomás Garrido Canabal in the state government.
 Several times Governor of Tabasco, he created the organization "red shirts" which, in addition to his political activity of support, deployed a paramilitary battle against the Catholic Church in the state.

 As authority he expelled the bishop, the priests and decreed several prohibitions concerning worship, religious feasts, Catholic funeral rites, including domestic worship and even the mere mention of God.
 He closed the temples and gave them a new use, turning them into "rationalist" schools, military barracks or libraries.
 Later, the temples, the center of the old quarters, were demolished.
 The images were burned, but the Christians hid several of them in the "mountain", including the black Christ of Esquipulas and also the image of the Virgin Mary brought by Hernán Cortés' Courtesy.
 Life linked to worship and other religious celebrations virtually disappeared in Garrido's years of authority, whose influence he left feeling even after his last governorship in 1934.

 Contemporary Era

-In the 1940s and 1950s, the expansion of Villahermosa was made up of developments by state governments and landowners who prepared and fractionated land that had previously had agricultural, grassland or grassland use forest, thus creating the first colonies.
+In the 1940s and 1950s, the expansion of Villahermosa was made up of developments by state governments and landowners who prepared and fractionated land that had previously had agricultural, grassland or grassland use forest, thus creating the first boroughs (colonial).
 On the other hand, the installation of drains, stormwater ducts, etc. began to change also the physiognomy of some old streets.